About

 The Women in Energy Solution: An Equitable Energy Workforce

-An equitable workforce will only develop by both expanding the talent pipeline and promoting evidence-based practices that improve workplace culture.
-Nested within the Center on Global Energy Policy at Columbia SIPA, Women in Energy is uniquely positioned to support the growth, retainment, and development of a diverse energy workforce.
+Women in Energy, nested in the Center on Global Energy Policy at Columbia SIPA, advances an inclusive energy workforce by expanding the talent pipeline and promoting evidence-based practices that improve workplace culture.
 All gender identities are welcome to participate in WIE as our programming seeks to advance that vision.

 Our Vision